 FORGET THE DIRTY APPROVAL TRICKS

-Hello there, I hear that you want to know the secret juice on how to get Google Adsense Approval?
+Welcome, and I hear that you want to know the secrets on how to get Google Adsense Approval?
 The answer is actually very simple – a quality website with good content.
 Yes I understand, I have gone through the same cycle as a newly started blog before, and it seems totally impossible to get approval these days.

 But you guys need to understand.
 Many bad people have abused Adsense before, and thus Google has a strict approval process to protect both advertisers and bloggers.
-Even so, there are still plenty of these shady people today.
+Even so, there are still plenty of shady people today.
 Adsense approval trick?
 Exploit a loophole in their system?
 Buy an approved account?
+My advice – forget those.

-If you are looking for a long term relationship with Google, then learn to earn their trust and give them what they want instead.
+If you are looking for a long-term relationship with Google, then learn to earn their trust and give them what they want instead.
 That is exactly what this guide is all about – To help you get your account approved as fast as possible.

 AN HONEST DISCLOSURE

 Quick, hide your wallets!
 I am an affiliate partner of Google, eBay, Adobe, Bluehost, and more.
-There are affiliate links and advertisements on this page!
+There are affiliate links and advertisements on this page.
 Whenever you buy things from the evil links that I recommend, I will make a commission.

 Nah.
-These are just things to keep the blog going, and allows me to give more good stuff to you guys.
+These are just things to keep the blog going, and allows me to give more good stuff to you guys - for free.
 So thank you if you decide to pick up my recommendations!

 TABLE OF CONTENTS